MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 ms.topic: sample
 ms.date: 03/20/2024
 ms.custom: developer
-#Customer intent: As a developer, I want to authenticate users from a sample Android mobile app so that I can experience how Microsoft Entra ID for customers work.
+#Customer intent: As a developer, I want to authenticate users and call a protected web API from a sample Android mobile app so that I can experience how Microsoft Entra ID for customers work.
 ---

-# Sign in users aand call web API in sample Android (Kotlin) mobile app
+# Sign in users and call web API in sample Android (Kotlin) mobile app

-This guide shows how to run an Android sample application that demonstrates sign-up, sign in, sign out, and password reset scenarios using Microsoft Entra ID for customers.
+This guide shows how to run an Android sample application that demonstrates sign in users and call a protected web API using Microsoft Entra ID for customers.

-In this article, you learn how to:
+In this article, you do the following tasks:

-- Register application in the Microsoft Entra External ID for customers tenant.
+- Register a web application in the Microsoft Entra admin center.
+- Add a platform redirect URL.
-- Enable public client and native authentication flows.
+- Enable public client flows.
-- Create user flow in the Microsoft Entra External ID for customers tenant.
+- Create user flow.
 - Associate your application with the user flow.
 - Update the Android configuration code sample file to use your own Microsoft Entra External ID for customer tenant details.
 - Run and test the sample native Android mobile application.